-Stopping the Vehicle
+Stopping the vehicle

-Pull off the road completely, clear of all traffic and park on as level, solid ground as possible.
-Switch on hazard warning lights and, where legally required, display the warning triangle.
+Pull off the road completely, clear of all traffic and park on as level ground as possible.
+Switch on hazard warning lights.

 It can be dangerous to change a wheel when the vehicle is on a slope or soft, uneven ground.